-- Before emailing, please check the Blackboard information for the course.
+- Before emailing, please check information posted for the course on Quercus.
 We may have already answered your question there. - For lab related questions, please start by emailing your TA. - For other matters, please email the instructor. - When you email, include a subject line that includes "BIOB52" and that summarizes your question. - We will attempt to reply to your emails within 2/3 days.